-Prior to October 2001, bioterrorism was a vague concern for Americans.
+Prior to the anthrax attacks of 2001, bioterrorism was a vague concern for Americans.
 Then came the delivery of the first anthrax-laden letter, and suddenly bioterrorism was a real and present threat.

-In the years following 2001, significant federal and state investment in public health preparedness strengthened laboratory capability and capacity to respond to health threats, both man-made or naturally occurring.
-This investment proved invaluable in responding to Hurricanes Katrina and Sandy and other natural disasters.
-It also readied public health laboratories to respond to the nationwide outbreak of 2009 H1N1 influenza and to the latest emerging diseases such as
+In the years following 2001, significant federal and state investment in public health preparedness strengthened laboratory capability and capacity to respond to health threats of all types.
+This investment proved invaluable in responding to natural disasters and outbreaks such as 2009 H1N1 influenza, Middle East Respiratory Syndrome (MERS), Ebola and Zika.

 APHL's Role in Lab Response to Health Threats